How to Quit Smoking Weed

 More and more in the news today you’ll see the lists of the health benefits that come from smoking weed.
 And they’re not wrong.
 THC has several well-documented health benefits across the board.
 But the excess of anything can be bad, and the way you intake any substance can make it more harmful than not.
 There are reasons to use marijuna, and there are reasons to quit.

 Why Quit Smoking Weed?

 With all good things comes the other side of the coin.
-Marijuana is not perfect, nor is it healthy to use repeatedly, on a daily basis.
+Marijuana is not perfect, nor is it healthy to use repeatedly, on a daily basis especially when you smoke it, instead of using a weed vaporizer.
 There are several immediate and long-term factors that can really mess with your body if not treated properly:

 - Changes in mood: Use of the drug can cause mood swings and drastic altering of mood which can have long-term psychological effects

 - Effects on development: In teenagers and those still growing, marijuana can permanently damage brain cells, which will never grow to their fullest potential.

 - Respiratory problems: Smoking weed can have similar effects on the lungs as smoking cigarettes and lead to the same deadly outcomes.

 - Elevated heart rate: Marijuana can raise the heart rate for an extended period of time after ingested, which can cause problems in those who have existing blood pressure or other coronary issues